Oy! This brussels sprout chopped salad tastes like bacon.

 Why are all salads not drenched in bacon fat?
 This is what you ask yourself after you’ve eaten an entire pound of shaved Brussels sprouts because they were doused in what can only be described as liquid heaven.

 Lookit all the chopping that went into this chopped salad.
 It’s a thing of beauty.

-Have you ever enjoyed your Brussels sprouts raw?
+Have you ever enjoyed your Brussels sprouts raw in a brussels sprout chopped salad??
 By Jove, they’re really quite edible, especially when they’re lubed up in bacon fat.

 Thinly sliced Brussels sprouts make for a crunchy and spunky salad.
 You can also add things like kale and cabbage for a mix of greenery textures.
 But as it stands, the salad covers all the textures and flavors, just like a great salad should.

 Fall is rapidly approaching, which means we need to put on our hibernation layer.
 Meaning, we need to bulk up.
 Meaning, we need bacon.

 99.2% of the time, bacon fat’s a real nuisance.
 You put your fatty pork strips in your skillet, watch them snap and crinkle, enjoy them crispy critters on your egg mc. muffin, and when all’s said and done, you look at your pan like, “well what am I supposed to do now?”

 Not this time, my babies.
 This time, you pour that liquid heaven into a glass and